revaturelabs/interviewquestions/InterviewSpecificQuestions/BigData/Bigdata.md

 ---

-170. Tell me the Differentiate between the logical and physical plan of an Apache Pig script?
+170.Tell me the Differentiate between the logical and physical plan of an Apache Pig script?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)